NexwayGroup/TranslationWidget/README.md

 </div>
 ```

-It should be noted that the id attribute is optional and depends on how you want to initialize the plug-ins.
+It should be noted that the id attribute is optional and depends on how you want to initialize the plug-in.
 There are two methods of doing this: by class or by id.
 The main difference between these two methods is that when plug-ins are initiated by the class name, all the options are the same for each instance on the page.
 Initialization by id gives each instance more independent behaviour.

 > *Tip: You can create different classes for different groups of inputs.
 This way you can have two independent groups of widgets on your page with different settings and translations.*